keflavich/despotic/doc/sphinx/functions.rst

 This section covers the most common tasks for which DESPOTIC can be used.
-They are not intended to provide a comprehensive overview of the library's capabilities, and users who wish to understand every available option should refer to :ref:`sec-full`.
+They are not intended to provide a comprehensive overview of the library's capabilities, and users who wish to understand every available option should refer to :ref:`sec-fulldoc`.
 The routines used in this section are all described in full detail there.
 For all of these operations, the user should first have imported the basic DESPOTIC class ``cloud`` by doing::